 The Student Advocacy Resource Center (SARC) provides free and confidential peer counseling and crisis intervention to student survivors of sexual and relationship violence as well as support and information for their family and friends.
 Services are available to survivors at all stages of recovery, from initial crisis-intervention to healing, through support groups and peer counseling.
 SARC is dedicated to working to remove barriers that keep individuals from seeking services and informing survivors of all of their options while supporting them to make whatever decisions are right for the individual.

-The First STEP Resource Center at Providence St. Patrick Hospital offers specially trained nurses or nurse practitioners who will meet clients/assault victims at a private, safe clinic.
-First STEP will offer a comprehensive medical assessment, evidence collection, lab tests and medication as needed, and education/information.
+The First STEP Resource Center at Providence St. Patrick Hospital offers specially trained nurses or nurse practitioners who meet clients/assault victims at a private, safe clinic.
+First STEP offers a comprehensive medical assessment, evidence collection, lab tests and medication as needed, and education/information.
 First STEP provides on-site access to community advocates and law enforcement as requested.
 DNA evidence may be collected up to five (5) days after a sexual assault but is most likely to yield positive results the sooner it is collected.
 Evidence can be stored for up to a year while a survivor decides whether to pursue criminal charges.

-In order for the University to appropriately respond to instances of sexual misconduct involving students, the Title IX Coordinator or the Dean of Students must be informed about the incident.
-These campus offices will help with interim measures to ensure that a survivor is safe on campus and obtains any assistance needed to ensure continued productive access to educational programs.
-These campus offices will also provide additional information about options for pursuing an investigation and complaint against a student or employee.
-They will also provide you with information about options for reporting to local law enforcement.
+In order for the University to appropriately respond to instances of sexual misconduct involving students, the Title IX Coordinator must be informed about the incident.
+The Title IX Coordinator will help with interim measures to ensure that a survivor is safe on campus and obtains any assistance needed to ensure continued productive access to educational programs.
+The Title IX Coordinator will also provide additional information about options for pursuing a University investigation against a student or employee, as well as options for reporting to local law enforcement.